LukDrey/eDNA_teaching_2023/README.md

 dim(seqtab_3)

 ```
-> :memo: **Question xxx:** How many ASVs do we find in each of the replicates?
+> :memo: **Question 11:** How many ASVs do we find in each of the replicates?

-Remove chimeric sequences created during PCR.
+As a last step that is being done to the individual replicates we remove chimeric sequences that sometimes occur during PCR.

 ```{r, eval = F}
 # Chimera removal for the replicates.